MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/ropfasttransfersourcecopyto-operation-fails.md

 ## Cause

 This behavior is by design.
 When the `RopFastTransferSourceCopyTo` operation is called by Exchange Server, the server runs a content conversion on the message body.
-But if the body is a large and complex block of HTML, the server skips the conversion.
-This is done because the complexity of conversion that the server will try to do is limited in order to make sure that the process is not affected.
+But if the body is a large and complex block of HTML, the server skips the conversion to avoid errors.
+The server is limited in the complexity of conversion that it will try to run.
 In this scenario, the [RopFastTransferSourceCopyTo](/openspecs/exchange_server_protocols/ms-oxcfxics/0e419747-0420-4780-9682-3ea3d4081349) operation fails.

 ## Workaround